mahilab/Syntacts/python.md

 - The Spatializer created in the examples above:
 ![Spatializers](https://raw.githubusercontent.com/wiki/mahilab/Syntacts/images/spatial.png)

-- Channel positions can be set as uniform grids (as above) or individually using `setPosition`.
+- Channel positions can be set as uniform grids (as above) or individually using `set_position`.
 - Below is an example of custom channel positioning:

 ```python